OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 	![](Images/Fig09.PNG)

-Congrats on completing this quick start challenge!
+Congratulations on completing this quick start challenge!

 ## BONUS: Insert photos of charts stored in a user's OneDrive
-One common scenario that may come to mind is to connect PowerPoint to Excel data.
+One common scenario that might come to mind is to connect PowerPoint to Excel data.

-1. Check out the **Excel Rest API** quick start and see how to use the Microsoft Graph
+1. Check out the **Excel Rest API** quick start and see how to use the Microsoft Graph.
 1. Try out this code sample at http://aka.ms/excel-chart-picker which lets you insert pictures of charts from Excel files stored in OneDrive.